cxliu0/OA-MIL/README.md

 ## Data Preparation

 - Download [VOC2007](https://pjreddie.com/projects/pascal-voc-dataset-mirror/) and [COCO](https://cocodataset.org/#download) datasets.
-We expect the direcory structure to be as follow:
+We expect the directory structure to be as follows:

 ```
 OA-MIL